-The Paper Bag Tuber Machine represents a significant advancement in modern packaging technology, designed to efficiently produce tubular-shaped paper bags for various industries.
+The represents a significant advancement in modern packaging technology, designed to efficiently produce tubular-shaped paper bags for various industries.
 This machine integrates forming, filling, and sealing processes, enabling high-speed, automated production of eco-friendly packaging solutions.
 Below is a comprehensive overview of its structure, functionality, applications, and technological innovations.

 1. Structure and Working Principle